We have been living in Cypriot village for almost two months, and during this time we have used local public transport quite often.

-It is much cheaper than renting a car for a short period of time, and what is most important, it helps you to get involved in the local citizens’ lifestyle and to have a great cultural experience.
+It is much cheaper than renting a car if you are staying on the island for a short period of time, and what is most important, it helps you to get involved in the local citizens’ lifestyle and to have a great cultural experience.

 Moreover, not all buses corresponded to the schedule indicated on different online resources.
 Although what else could we expect, being in a Mediterranean country, where the citizens have quite a relaxed lifestyle.

-The main idea about public transport in Cyprus, which we learned right from beginning, and that the locals told us about; you can never be sure that your bus will appear 😀 😀
+The main idea about public transport in Cyprus, which we learned right from the beginning and which the locals told us, is that you can never be sure if your bus will actually appear 😀 😀

-In fairness it must be said that after we found out resources showing right bus schedules and figured out the stops, using transport became much easier and more pleasant.
+In fairness it must be said that after we found out resources that displayed correct bus schedules and figured out the stops, using transport in Cyprus became much easier and more pleasant.

 What is very nice and does not put much pressure on the budget is that travel by bus in Cyprus is relatively cheap.